Brighton Rock - The Great Escape 2022

 Headbanging and guitar shredding , they feel to me a bit Green Day but heavier.
 There’s a surprising switch to a power ballad, but it’s great.
 They play recent single, Bitebybite - another glam rock, heavy stomper, but I head off before the end, to get to the next venue….but they have been fun.
 Not my cup of char, but great.

 I settle in at Club Revenge, a tad early and catch up on writing this.
 TGE22 so far has been a lot of Tartan Trousers.
 Is this a thing?
 I feel undressed in my rolled up blue jeans.
 But I think it’s fair to say, I would look ridiculous so any mid-life crisis temptation to pop into a Brighton Boutique and snaffle a pair is resisted.
 It’s times like this I miss Mrs JO’B to gently steer me away from such misguided temptations

 Instead of the splendid Ailbhe, around 15.00, a German rock band take the stage.
 Unless Ailbhe has had a serious change in direction, then something is wrong with the scheduling.
 I find myself watching Kill Strings, and am not feeling very disposed to them.
 There are no announcements, no explanation and it’s not clear what is happening.

 I need to make a Clash style decision - should I stay or should I go?
 I really want to see Ailbhe, but I also had planned to check out Sinead O’Brien at 16.15.
 Both are not feasible.
 How irritating and how badly organised.
-For the second time this week, I am unimpressed with TGE22.
+For the first time in four years, I am properly unimpressed with TGE22.